Hand-rolled cavatelli with Nonna’s sugo, basil and ricotta

 • 1 bird’s-eye chilli, finely chopped

-• 1/2 bunch basil, leaves picked, plus extra to serve
+• 1/2 bunch basil, leaves picked, plus extra, to serve

 • 1 tsp caster sugar